Free CPG-backed scan for AI-built products

 Where almost-finished apps get stuck

-The AI keeps fixing one thing and breaking another.
+The AI keeps fixing one thing and breaking another because it cannot hold the real codebase context.

-The app looks done, but key features are missing.
+The app looks finished, but launch-critical features or integrations are still partial.

-Auth, payments, data access, or deploy flows may not be safe.
+Auth, payments, data access, or deploy flows may still be unsafe even when the demo appears to work.

 How it works